 15 Magical Facts About Wicked

 Wicked gained a devoted following and made Broadway history so fast that it seems like it’s been around forever.
-In reality, the musical officially opened on June 10, 2003, at the Curran Theater in San Francisco.
+In reality, the musical officially opened on June 10, 2003, at the Curran Theater in San Francisco—and it was just announced that it will be turned into a film, hitting theaters December 2021.
+Here's what you need to know about the musical.

-1. The idea for the musical came to Stephen Schwartz on vacation.
+1. The idea for Wicked came to Stephen Schwartz on vacation.

 Stephen Schwartz, known for writing the musicals Pippin and Godspell, was on vacation in Hawaii in 1996 when a friend mentioned an interesting book she was reading about the origins of the Wicked Witch of the West.
 Intrigued, Schwartz got the book—Gregory Maguire’s Wicked: The Life and Times of the Wicked Witch of the West—and was immediately hooked.
 As soon as he got home from vacation, Schwartz called his lawyer and started working on obtaining the rights.